surajatgithub/cheat-sheets/README.md

 # Cheat-Sheets
-This repository will consist of the notes/cheatsheet of any programming languages
+This repository will consist of the notes/cheatsheet of any programming languages.